 The final year 2016 age distributions were then grouped using a population-weighted average of the source type populations of each county in the representative county group.
 The resulting end-product was age distributions for each of the 13 source types in each of the 332 representative counties for 2016v2.
 The long-haul truck source types 53 (Single Unit) and 62 (Combination Unit) are based on a nationwide average due to the long-haul nature of their operation.
+There were no changes to the age distributions from 2016v2 to v3 except for the recomputation of combination long haul truck age distributions based on data available from the 2020 NEI process.

-To create the emission factors, MOVES3 was run separately for each representative county and fuel month and for each temperature bin needed for calendar year 2016.
-The CDBs used to run MOVES include the state-specific control measures such as the California low emission vehicle (LEV) program, except that fuels were updated to represent calendar year 2016.
+To create the emission factors for 2016v2, MOVES3 was run separately for each representative county and fuel month and for each temperature bin needed for calendar year 2016.
+For 2016v3, MOVES was rerun for combination long haul trucks (source type 62) to reflect the updated age distributions and as a result the emissions for source type 62 changed nationwide.
+The CDBs used to run MOVES include the state-specific control measures such as the California low emission vehicle (LEV) program and the fuels were updated to represent calendar year 2016.
 In addition, the range of temperatures run along with the average humidities used were specific to the year 2016.
 The MOVES results were post-processed into CSV-formatted emission factor tables that can be read by SMOKE-MOVES.

-2.3.3 Onroad California Inventory Development (onroad_ca)
+2.3.3 Onroad California Inventory Development (onroad\ca)

 The California Air Resources Board (CARB) provided their own onroad emissions inventories based on their EMFAC2017 model.
 EMFAC2017 was run by CARB for the years 2016, 2023, 2028, and 2035.
-These inventories each include separate totals for on-network and off-network, but do not include NH3 or refueling.
+These inventories each include separate totals for on-network and off-network emissions, but they do not include NH3 or refueling.
 California emissions were run through SMOKE-MOVES as a separate sector from the rest of the country.
-The California onroad sector is called "onroad_ca_adj".
+The California onroad sector is called "onroad\ca\adj".
 Changes from 2016v1 include:

-- 1) CARB refueling was backcast from 2017NEI to 2016 using MOVES trends, and then SMOKE-MOVES was adjusted to match the backcast refueling. - 2) California NH3 was set to MOVES state total NH3, distributed to county-SCC following the distribution of carbon monoxide (CO) as a surrogate for activity. - 3) For vehicle types other than 62 where CARB provided "idling" emissions, those emissions were mapped to ONI.
-For vehicle type 62, the CARB-provided "idling" was split between hoteling and ONI.
+- CARB refueling was backcast from 2017NEI to 2016 using MOVES trends, and then SMOKE-MOVES was adjusted to match the backcast refueling. - California NH3 was set to MOVES state total NH3, distributed to county-SCC following the distribution of carbon monoxide (CO) as a surrogate for activity. - For source types other than 62 where CARB provided "idling" emissions, those emissions were mapped to ONI.
+For source type 62, the CARB-provided "idling" was split between hoteling and ONI.
 For all other vehicle types (where CARB did not provide "idling" - generally LD vehicles), CARB running exhaust was split between RPD and ONI.
 Using the updated ONI activity has some effect on distributions of CARB emissions and the non-CARB portion of the emissions (e.g., NH3).